tada/pljava/src/site/markdown/install/install.md

 [examples]: ../examples/examples.html

+Although typically only `pljava.libjvm_location` and `pljava.classpath` need to be set, there is a [reference to PL/Java configuration variables][varref] if you need it.

+[varref]: ../use/variables.html

+### Choosing where to place the files

 Exactly where you place the files, and what pathnames you use in the above commands, can depend on your situation:

-* You are a superuser on the OS where PostgreSQL is installed (or you are a distribution maintainer building a PL/Java package for that platform).
+* Are you a superuser on the OS where PostgreSQL is installed (or are you a distribution maintainer building a PL/Java package for that platform)?
-* You are not an OS superuser, but you have PostgreSQL superuser rights and OS permissions as the user that runs `postgres`.
+* Are you not an OS superuser, but you have PostgreSQL superuser rights and OS permissions as the user that runs `postgres`?
-* You have only PostgreSQL superuser rights, cannot write locations owned by the user `postgres` runs as, but you can write some locations that are readable by that user.
+* Do you have only PostgreSQL superuser rights, no ability to write locations owned by the user `postgres` runs as, but the ability to write some locations that user can read?
-* You have PostgreSQL superuser rights and want to quickly test that you have built a working PL/Java.
+* Do you have PostgreSQL superuser rights and want to quickly test that you have built a working PL/Java?

+The rest of this page will cover those cases.
 First, the quick check.

 ### A quick install check